antmicro/dl-in-iot-course/dl_in_iot_course/l02_quantization/README.md

 * `[2pt]` Git history quality

-`NOTE:` the INT8 models may actually perform slower than FP32 models on x86_64 CPUs.

-`NOTE:` there is no need to include the models in the repository.
+`NOTE:` There is no need to include the models in the repository.

-`NOTE:` confusion matrix shows clearly if there are any issues with the optimized model.
+`NOTE:` Confusion matrix shows clearly if there are any issues with the optimized model.
 If the confusion matrix is almost random (with no significantly higher values along the diagonal) - there are possible issues with the model, usually within preprocessing step (make sure to use `scale`, `zero_point` parameters and to convert the input data to `int8` type).

 ## Resources